pgEdge/pgedge-docs/docs/enterprise/index.md

 If your organization needs professional grade support, pgEdge offers support and management subscriptions.
 You get all of the benefits of pgEdge products, plus:

-- 24/7 support by phone, email or ticketing system
+- 24/7 support by phone, email or ticketing system.
-- Architecture reviews, performance reviews, and guidance
+- architecture reviews, performance reviews, and guidance.
-- Early access to all software updates and new features
+- early access to all software updates and new features.
-- A dedicated technical account manager (TAM)
+- a dedicated technical account manager (TAM).
-- Fully licensed for production usage (on a per vCPU basis)
+- fully licensed for production usage (on a per vCPU basis).

 For more information about support for pgEdge Distributed Postgres (VM Edition), [reach out to pgEdge](https://www.pgedge.com/contact).